-I refer to the appointment of Gary E Blackburn and I as Joint Liquidators of the Company on 10 November 2011 and have pleasure in submitting a copy of the report presented at the final meeting of creditors on 24 August 2012

-The registered office of the Company was changed to 8 Park Place, Leeds, LS1 2RU following the appointment of the Liquidators
+I refer to the appointment of Paul A Whitwam and I as Joint Liquidators of the Company on 8 July 2011 and have pleasure in submitting this report which was presented to the final meeting of creditors held on 25 September 2012.
+The registered office of the Company was changed to 8 Park Place, Leeds, LS1 2RU following the appointment of the Liquidators.